SteveSanderson/knockout-es5/README.md

     cd wherever_you_cloned_this_repo
     npm install

-Now you can build the package:
+Now you can build the package (linting and running tests along the way):

     grunt